2D animation dead? I don’t think so.

-I’ve read loads of articles mourning the death of 2D animation to the point that it’s become ‘fact’ within the industry.
-However, this isn’t completely true.
+I’ve read loads of articles mourning the death of 2D animation to the point that it’s become ‘fact’ within the industry – so is 2D animation dead?
+No, this isn’t completely true.
 2D animation is very much alive and well, but just not in the way we think…

 Mainstream theatre releases have disappeared since the Princess and the Frog in 2009, and Disney favoured 3D films with Tangled and Frozen becoming huge hits.
 It didn’t help when Disney announced that 2D animation was dead!
 In truth, The Princess and the Frog did very well for a 2D film, gaining a large profit.
 But in the following year, Tangled made double and Rapunzel generated more profit than Tiana.

 Many believe 3D animation is the way forward for both technical and storytelling aspects, whatever type of video production it is: be that a full length movie, or an animated explainer video.
 But that’s not necessarily a view we subscribe to.
 Whatever technique you choose for your animation, it needs to help you tell the story – it’s a means to an end, not the end in itself.

 In the early years, 3D was slow, expensive and underdeveloped, with very little talent to call on.
 After investing in talent over the years, studios specialising in 3D are now producing good stories.
 And software has become cheaper and faster, which means it has potential to feed into TV productions.
 As seems to be the case.